-This popular festival is held over the Easter long weekend.
+This famous festival takes place over the Easter long weekend.

-Byron Bay is known for a few festivals, one of the biggest in Splendour in the Grass this 4 day festival is held every year.
+Byron Bay is home to a few festivals, one of the biggest is the annual four-day Splendour in the Grass.

-From long days on the water, afternoons walking the parks and nights kicking back with the friends you’re travelling with and those you have just met, no day in Byron is ever boring and it is always filled with action amongst great people in a great backpacker friendly environment.
+From long days on the water, afternoons walking the parks and nights kicking back with the friends you’re travelling with and those you have just met, no day in Byron is ever boring but filled with action amongst great people in a great backpacker-friendly environment.